CsengeDBalint/MemoryGame/README.md

 This project was made on the purpose of learning.
 If you want to contribute to this project, your help is very welcome.

 ## Bugs
-As this is a project in work there are several bugs:
-* timer doesn't work
-* modal doesn't show properly the number of stars and the time